Cheze-Burgur/spaceSim/README.md

 + Scroll to Soom
 + Left Click to Spawn
 + Left Click and Hold to Charge
++ Left Click a body to edit its properties
-+ Right Click to Delete
++ Right Click a body to Delete it
 + Escape to Pause
 + R to Recenter the camera
 + I to Show velocity indicators